 After all - if Amazon can ship something in two days, why would you buy it from a company that can get it to you in a week and a half?

-Even when time-to-publish can’t be easily influenced, there are numerous touch points along an author’s journey where publishers can add efficiency and value, including:
+Even when time-to-publish can’t be easily compressed, there are numerous touch points along an author’s journey where publishers can add efficiency and value, including:

 - Responsiveness to author questions or concerns throughout the publishing process